AUTOMOUNT(8) | Maintenance Commands and Procedures | AUTOMOUNT(8) |

 automount

-kernel will each try to use that information to increase availability.
-If the
+and the kernel will each try to use that

-read-only flag is set in the map entry, automountd
+information to increase availability.
+If the read-only flag is set in the

-mounts a list of locations that the kernel may use, sorted by several
+that the kernel may use, sorted by several criteria.
+Only locations

-switch to an alternate server.
-The sort ordering of
+alternate server.
+The sort ordering of automount

-is used to determine how the next server is
+used to determine how the next server is chosen.
+If the read-only flag is

-chosen.
-If the read-only flag is not set, automount
+not set, automount

-will mount the best single location, chosen by the same sort ordering, and new
+location, chosen by the same sort ordering, and new servers will only be

-servers will only be chosen when an unmount has been possible, and a remount
+chosen when an unmount has been possible, and a remount is done.
+Servers on

-is done.
-Servers on the same local subnet are given the strongest preference,
+the same local subnet are given the strongest preference, and servers on the

-and servers on the local net are given the second strongest preference.
-Among
+local net are given the second strongest preference.
+Among servers equally

-weighting factors (see below) are used.
+(see below) are used.

 If the list includes server locations using both the NFS Version 2